reDreamAI/measure-ai-drift/docs/master.md

 ### 6.1 Sovereignty Scope

-Sovereignty is relevant **only for the primary therapy model**: Mistral Large 3 via Mistral API.
+Sovereignty is relevant **only for the primary therapy model**: Mistral Large 3 (currently via OpenRouter, Mistral API as fallback).
 It is the EU-sovereign, Apache 2.0 flagship being evaluated against baselines.

 All other roles (patient, router, judge) and all other evaluation targets have **no sovereignty requirement**.
 The thesis question is "does the EU flagship match proprietary frontier?", not "are all models sovereign?"